leodemoura/leodemoura.github.com/about.md

 I received the [Haifa Verification Conference Award](https://www.research.ibm.com/haifa/conferences/hvc2010/award.shtml) in 2010.
 In 2014, the TACAS conference (Tools and Algorithms for the Construction and Analysis of Systems) has given an award for "_The most influential tool paper in the first 20 years of TACAS_" to the Z3 paper: _Z3: An Efficient SMT Solver.
 14th International Conference, TACAS 2008, vol. 4963 of Lecture Notes in Computer Science_.
+In 2015, Z3 received the Programming Languages Software Award from ACM SIGPLAN.

 You can find more about me at: